sbrisard/pw85/sphinx/c_api.rst

   See :c:func:`pw85_contact_function` for the invocation of this function.

-  This implementation uses the representation of ``f`` as :ref:`rational fractions
-  <implementation-rational-functions>`.
-Finding the maximum of ``f``
-  is then equivalent to finding the root of the numerator of the rational fraction of ``f'``.
+  This implementation uses the representation of ``f`` as :ref:`rational fractions <implementation-rational-functions>`.
+Finding the maximum of ``f`` is then equivalent to finding the root of the numerator of the rational fraction of ``f'``.
 For the sake of robustness, bisection is used to compute this root.

   This function returns ``0``

 .. todo:: This function should return an error code.

+..
+Local Variables:
+.. fill-column: 79
+..
+End: